 This process of removing the water or brine from throughout the chicken is important.
 A dry chicken should yield a tasty skin that is easy to bite through.
 Water left on the chicken will steam the skin.
 This makes the skin a soggy inedible piece of meat that has a rubber band texture.

 If you want to properly cook a delicious chicken, then choosing the right brining method can make a big difference.
-Each brine method requires different time periods but the most recommended brine method, the wet brine, will require about 8 hours for a quartered chicken and about 12 hours for a whole chicken.
+Each brine method requires different time periods but the most recommended brine method, the wet brine will require about 8 hours for a quartered chicken and about 12 hours for a whole chicken.

 After you have finished brining the chicken, you can choose prior to cooking to add sauces or marinades to flavor the chicken to your taste.
 A simple salt and pepper seasoning is always great, and allows the natural flavors come out.

 Feel free to slow cook, baste, or grill the meat to your liking.
 You can even glaze the meat.
 The brine is designed to complement how you cook the chicken, not limit what you want to do to it.
-Compliment your chicken of any style with roasted vegetables, a white wine, a pale ale, or sweet iced tea.
+Compliment your chicken of any style with smoked vegetables, a white wine, a pale ale, or sweet iced tea.